Roopana/Distributed-Systems/Bulletin Board/readme.md

-1. Overview
+## Overview
-CSCi 5105: Introduction to Distributed System Spring 2020
-Instructor: Jon Weissman
-Project 2: Bulletin Board Consistency Due: Mar 30 12pm (noon) In this project, you will implement a simple Bulletin Board (BB) system (like our Canvas discussion forum) in which clients can post, reply, and read articles stored in the BB.
+This project is a simple Bulletin Board (BB) system (like our Canvas discussion forum) in which clients can post, reply, and read articles stored in the BB.
 The BB is maintained by a group of replicated servers that offer sequential consistency, quorum consistency, and read-your-Write consistency.
 You may reuse any of the code developed in Project 1 or you can start from scratch.
 However, unlike the PubSub system, your server(s) will store and remember all articles.
 You can use any communication protocol/system (e.g. UDP, TCP, RPC, or anything else) as you want.
 In this lab, you will learn about how to implement various forms of consistency and their tradeoffs.
 The desired consistency mechanism is supplied as a parameter at runtime.

-2. Project Details
+## Project Details
 The project will be comprised of clients and servers (one of the servers is designated as the primary or coordinator).
 The client does not know or care who the coordinator is.
 All of the other servers are configured to know who the coordinator is.
 Clients can connect to any server(s).
 Thus, the client knows the address of every server (you may deploy servers on the same machine with different ports if you like or on different CSE labs machines).
 To keep things simple, there is only one BB with a single topic stream.
 The operations that the clients should be able to perform are below:
 1. Post an article
 2. Readalistofarticlesanddisplaythelistoneitemperline(maybejustthefirstfewwordsorthetitleof